jameswan141/jameswan141.github.io/README.md

 * I added more repositories that have codes that have yet to be finished.
 I created my own React App and made a food app that may contain mouth watering recipes.
 * I added more code from my learning of the harder tutorials, whether it's TypeScript's functions and classes, CSS's pseudo-classes, or, React's hooks.
 Since I was lacking particularly with TypeScript and React, I pushed myself the most on the two.
-* I added updated issues to show the facts that I learned from the programming languages.
+* I  updated the issues to show the facts that I learned from the programming languages.
 * I added an issue which is a list of objectives of what to do prior to the portfolio due date.

 <div class="header">